shankie-codes/arts-impact-data-tech-spec/phases/3-input-form.md

-#Phase 2 – Adds input form and "My Data" portal
+#Phase 3 – Adds input form and "My Data" portal

 ##Phase overview

-([Phase 1]((../master/phases/1-minimum-viable-product.md))) has three major shortcomings:
+([Phase 2]((../master/phases/2-platform.md))) has two major shortcomings:

 1. Arts organisations have to contact the system administrator to add their data – they can't do it themselves
 2. Arts organisations can't see what they've already submitted
-3. End-users (i.e. any consumer of *open data* – arts organisations, government departments, other funders, interested individuals etc.) can't easily query and report on the data without fairly advanced technical skills

 This phase addresses points (1) and (2) above by:

 * Adding a comprehensive data submission form
 * Adding a "My Data" portal where arts organisations can manage their existing data

 The purpose of this phase is to refine the data model to ensure that it can cope with the outcomes of real-world projects.
-If ([Phase 1]((../master/phases/1-minimum-viable-product.md))) was successful, it will have proved that an administrator can add project outcome data into the model.
-Once the front-end form is implemented, this phase will attempt to prove that unexperienced users can do the same by making the data-entry tool available to a progressively wider audience.
+If ([Phase 2]((../master/phases/2-platform.md))) was successful, it will have proved that an administrator can add project outcome data into the model.
+Once the front-end form is implemented, this phase will attempt to prove that inexperienced users can do the same by making the data-entry tool available to a progressively wider audience.
 We will test the tool with each group below and tweak according to feedback:

 1. Sample/hypothetical data entered by administrators
 2. Real data entered by administrators